-Throughout these episodes, Aditya Khemka Fund Manager at InCred Asset Management, opens up about his journey, the investment frameworks he believes in and the practical realities of navigating the markets as an analyst and a fund manager.
+Throughout these episodes, Aditya Khemka, Fund Manager at InCred Asset Management, opens up about his journey, the investment frameworks he believes in and the practical realities of navigating the markets as an analyst and a fund manager.

 These conversations are filled with real-life examples, cautionary tales, and decision-making blueprints offering rare access to top fund managers' thinking.
 Whether you're a finance student, a professional in transition, or a market enthusiast, this blog is a must-read.

+In the first episode, Aditya answers a fundamental question generally asked: Why don't stock prices always reflect what's happening in the economy?
 He explains the concept of stock beta vs. business beta, showing how industries like healthcare and FMCG have low or near-zero business beta due to their non-discretionary, price-inelastic nature.
-These sectors behave like “steady walkers” (the man), while stock prices often behave like “excited dogs” reacting to every noise.
+These sectors behave like "steady walkers" (the man), while stock prices often behave like "excited dogs" reacting to every noise.

 This episode reveals Aditya's inspiring and unconventional journey, from analyzing physical IPO share certificates with his grandfather to becoming a treasurer at Glenmark and eventually transitioning into equity research and fund management.

-Aditya also emphasizes the importance of a top-down approach: first understanding the sector dynamics, then identifying the right companies,, and finally aligning with the strategy that resonates with your conviction.
+Aditya also emphasizes the importance of a top-down approach: first understanding the sector dynamics, then identifying the right companies, and finally aligning with the strategy that resonates with your conviction.

 In this student-focused session, Aditya unpacks what it takes to become a fund manager, beyond just educational qualifications.
 He speaks about the critical blend of financial literacy, observation skills, empathy, and analytical depth that separates great analysts from average ones.